CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Lab 2 - A Comparison of Teaching Strategies.md

 (b)

-- Since this is an experiment but without random sampling and allocation we cannot make causal inferences and population inferences are not possible as the sample was only from one grade of math students not all of the grades in high school
+- Since this is an experiment but with random allocation we can make casual inferences
+- Population inferences are not possible as the sample was only from one grade of math students not all of the grades in high school and there was no random sampling.

 {{ENDQUESTION}}